 From the Chesapeake Bay to the Elizabeth River, Norfolk is surrounded by water; we have 144 miles of shoreline to be exact.
 This means an abundance of fresh seafood is available in our restaurants.
 You can find seafood in almost every form, including raw, grilled, baked, sautéed, boiled and fried to please everyone’s seafood flavor palate.
 Below are the best seafood restaurants in Norfolk.

 456 Fish, located downtown on Norfolk’s “restaurant row,” is famous for its potato chip-crusted crab cake.
 The entrée is served with a huge scoop of garlic whipped potatoes, locally sourced vegetables and a special “Inner Beauty” remoulade.

 Freemason Abbey encompasses three pillars of our city: astounding art, rich history and a thriving culinary scene.
 The building that Freemason is housed in was once a church and dates back to 1873, making it one of the oldest establishments in the city.
-You will see that the restaurant’s stained glass windows are stunning works of art and original to the building.
+The restaurant’s stained glass windows are stunning works of art and original to the building.
 The seafood here is celebrated and awarded.
 Most popular is their award-winning she crab soup.
 Another scrumptious dish is the seafood fantasia (shrimp and sea scallops sautéed with peppers and onions, tossed with linguini in a white wine Old Bay cream sauce and topped with lump crab meat).